ENCODE-DCC/encoded/README.md

 python3 bootstrap.py --buildout-version 2.4.1 --setuptools-version 18.5
 bin/buildout
 ```
-> :star: Note: If you have issues with postgres or the python interface to it (psycogpg2) you probably need to install postgresql
-via homebrew (as above)
+> :star: Note: If you have issues with postgres or the python interface to it (psycogpg2) you probably need to install postgresql via homebrew (as above)

-:star: Note: If you have issues with Pillow you may need to install new xcode command line tools:
+>:star: Note: If you have issues with Pillow you may need to install new xcode command line tools:
-> Update or Install [Xcode](https://developer.apple.com/xcode/) from AppStore (reboot may be required)
+> Update or Install [Xcode](https://developer.apple.com/xcode/) from the Mac AppStore (reboot may be required)
 > - `xcode-select --install`